griffinwt/nextale/README.md

 | Batman Returns |     0.34 |
 | The Shining    |     0.73 |

 Obviously Frozen's best match is with itself... after that we would recommend Mulan, then Batman Returns, then The Shining, which intuitively is probably the order we would expect.
-My recommender works just like this!
+My recommender works just like this, but in a few more than 3 dimensions!

 One potential hurdle in deploying this form of recommender is if a reviewr has made more than one review for the same product.
 While this represented a relatively small proportion of my total reviews, I am generally reluctant to remove data if there is some way to salvage it and use it.
 In my exploration, I found that some of these reviews were simply duplicates (the reviewer presumably revisited the "submit" button in quick and aggressive fashion following their entry), but others were people who had one initial reaction and then later returned to give a second opinion after more evaluation.
 Without having the time or desire to examine each one of these instances individually, I settled upon sorting them by date and keeping the most recent entry.
 For customers who accidentally submitted their review multiple times at the same instant, any one of them would be a fair enough representation of their opinion, and for those who made an initial and then subsequent contribution, their final opinion would be the one that counted.